Samsonov wins debut as Capitals get by Islanders

-Goaltender Ilya Samsonov made 25 saves to win his NHL debut as the Washington Capitals spoiled the host New York Islanders' season opener with a 2-1 victory Friday night.
+Goaltender Ilya Samsonov made 25 saves to win his NHL debut as the Washington Capitals spoiled the New York Islanders' season opener with a 2-1 victory Friday night in Uniondale, N.Y.
 T.J.
 Oshie and Jakub Vrana scored for the Capitals, who won their second straight road game.

 Devon Toews tallied the lone goal for the Islanders.
 Veteran goaltender Semyon Varlamov, making his New York debut, stopped 26 of 28 shots.
-The only goal Samsonov, a 22-year-old Russian who was Washington's first-round pick in the 2015 NHL draft, allowed was a fluke.
+The only goal allowed by Samsonov, a 22-year-old Russian who was Washington's first-round pick in the 2015 NHL draft, was a fluke.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)